What is Patent Registration?

 - New products such as equipment, appliances, toys, medical devices, pharmaceutical drugs, etc.

 - A novel process, for example, business process or a manufacturing method or procedure

 - Some types of biological materials

 Who can get a Patent registered?

-- The inventor of a product:– If a person has invented a product which adheres to the guidelines of the patent law can get a patent registered.
+- The inventor of a product:– If a person has invented a product that adheres to the guidelines of the patent law can get a patent registered.

 - Computer Programmer:– These programs can be patented only if it is along with the hardware.

 - A patent enables you to stop others from copying your originality by giving you right, for stopping others for copying of manufacturing, selling or importing your invention without your permission.
 See protecting intellectual property.